 A consequence of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) was the development of national standards to prevent unauthorized uses and disclosures of sensitive patient health information.
 HIPAA also provided regulations that gave patients more rights to access, correct, and transfer health information, as well as the ability to know who has access to their information.

-HIPAA compliance is mandatory for all organizations that transmit health care or payment information in digital form.
-These organizations are known as Covered Entities (CEs) and include all health plans, health care clearinghouses and healthcare providers.
-Additionally, HIPAA standards apply to third-party organizations with whom Protected Health Information (PHI) is shared for the provision of a service.
+HIPAA compliance is mandatory for most organizations that transmit health care or payment information electronically.
+These organizations are known as Covered Entities (CEs) and include most health plans, health care clearinghouses and healthcare providers.
+Additionally, HIPAA standards apply to pharmacies and third-party organizations with whom Protected Health Information (PHI) is shared for the provision of a service.

 These third-party organizations are known as Business Associates (BAs).
 Potential HIPAA BAs include vendors of E-prescribing software, third party disposal services, and Managed Service Providers.
 For HIPAA compliance, all BAs must sign a contract which clarifies what PHI is being disclosed to the BA and the permissible uses and disclosures of PHI by the BA.
 This contract is known as a Business Associate Agreement (BAA).

 The requirements for HIPAA compliance consist of complying with the standards and implementation specifications set by the Administrative Simplification Regulations.
 For most Covered Entities and Business Associates, this requires complying with the relevant sections of the Administrative Requirements and the Privacy, Security, and Breach Notification Rules.

 There can be challenges requiring with the requirements for HIPAA compliance.
 The Security Rule in particular, while looking straightforward, includes a “flexibility of approach” and implementation specifications which are either “required” or “addressable”.